 That all the People are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, property, and pursuit of wealth and happiness; that, to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed; that whenever any form of government becomes destructive of these ends, it is the right of the People to alter or to abolish it, and to institute new government, laying its foundation on such principles, and organizing its powers in such form, as to them shall seem most likely to affect their safety and happiness.

 Prudence, indeed, will dictate that governments long established should not be changed for light and transient causes; and accordingly all experience hath shown that mankind are more disposed to suffer, while evils are sufferable than to right themselves by abolishing the forms to which they are accustomed.
 But when a long train of abuses and usurpations, pursuing invariably the same object, evinces a design to reduce them under absolute despotism, it is their right, it is their duty, to throw off such government, and to provide new guards for their future security.
-Such has been the patient sufferance of the People of these seceding States and such is now the necessity that constrains them to alter their former systems of government and create a new nation.
+Such has been the patient sufferance of the individual States of this Federation; and such is now the necessity which constrains them to alter their former systems of government.

 WHEREAS in order to be free and practice their religious beliefs, our first Fathers came from the Old World landing at, and founding Jamestown, Virginia on May 14, 1607.
 A separate group of our Fathers established the second permanent settlement on this continent at Plymouth, Massachusetts, December 21, 1620, again leaving the Mother Country in order to be free, believing the national church to be so corrupt that separation from it was the only moral course for them to follow; and,